pinsonc/EoEL-Study-Visualization/README.md

 # Ecology of Early Life Study Visualization

 The original scripts are in the `MATLAB` folder.

-I made a folder with my name that will house all the scripts I write.
-I'm giong to try and translate some of the MATLAB to Python with matplotlib.
+I did not push the data for privacy concerns once we start working with real data (as well as size concerns)